angelbruni/WPRT/README.md

 ![](https://i.imgur.com/qCM65iW.png)

-WPRT is a C# windows application that allows you to personalize windows with settings that only exists in registry.
+WPRT is a C# windows forms application that allows you to personalize windows with settings that only exists in registry.

 ## Features (more features coming someday)